DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 Currently, we do not have a way to mark the clawback as unsuccessful.

-If a school is able to claim mentor funding, it must be a legitimate organisation.
+If a school can claim mentor funding, it must be a legitimate organisation.
 Therefore, we will always be able to claw back funds if necessary.

 We will update the service if we discover a need to mark a clawback as unsuccessful.